didillysquat/reefMapMaker/README.md

 The output will be a global map with the reef locations plotted using default parameters.
 This map will be output as a .png and a .svg.
 For most applications, the user will want to further manipulate the .svg file in their vector graphics software of choice.

+reefmapmker will write the config parameters and values being used to stdout.
+You will see counts of the number of reefs checked, and the number of reefs added to your plot.
+It is normal for some of the checked reefs to produce errors.
+A count of these will be output towards the end of the script.

+N.b. when running reefmapmaker for the first time, it could take a little longer to start due to one of the graphics packages it relies on having to generate caches.

 #### Map configuration
 The map may be further refined using a set of configuration options.
 These may be provided either via the command